freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 1. Install [Git](https://git-scm.com/) or your favorite Git client, if you haven't already.
 Update to the latest version; the version that came bundled with your OS may be outdated.

-2. (Optional but recommended) [Setup an SSH Key](https://help.github.com/articles/generating-an-ssh-key/) for GitHub.
+2. (Optional but recommended) [Set up an SSH Key](https://help.github.com/articles/generating-an-ssh-key/) for GitHub.

 3. Install a code editor of your choice.